FlyingPhantom/ps4-linux-tutorial/docs/kernel.md

 ## Step 4 - Recommended settings.

-- Config for linux-tkg.cfg will be provided [here]().
+- Config for linux-tkg.cfg will be provided [here](https://github.com/FlyingPhantom/ps4-linux-tutorial/blob/main/PS4%20Linux/linux-tkg.cfg).
 I will call this the recommended config because it has been tuned for the ps4 and minimizing compile time.
 If you wanna lower the compile times even more check out [modprobed-db](https://wiki.archlinux.org/title/Modprobed-db) on archwiki.

 - The config will be used automatically if you followed up the Step 1 of the guide.

+# To be continued....